Enhancing Blind Face Restoration through Online Reinforcement Learning: Introduction

 \section{Introduction}

 Blind Face Restoration (BFR), which aims to reconstruct high-quality (HQ) faces from low-quality (LQ) inputs with unknown degradations, has made rapid progress in recent years.
 Modern BFR methods typically exploit various types of priors to establish direct mappings from LQ to HQ.
-These priors can be categorized into several types: (1) \textit{geometric priors} (\textit{e.g.}, facial landmarks~\citep{chen2018fsrnet,kim2019progressive}, parsing maps~\citep{chen2021progressive}, and component heatmaps~\citep{yu2018face}) that provide structural guidance; (2) \textit{generative priors}~\citep{wang2021towards, chan2021glean, yang2021gan} from pre-trained models like StyleGAN~\citep{karras2019style,karras2020analyzing} that enable realistic detail reconstruction; (3) \textit{discrete codebook priors}~\citep{gu2022vqfr, zhou2022towards} improve restoration fidelity; and (4) \textit{diffusion priors}~\citep{wu2024one, lin2024diffbir, chen2024towards, yue2024difface, wang2023dr2} that have recently attracted significant attention.
+These priors can be categorized into several types: (1) \textit{geometric priors} (\textit{e.g.}, facial landmarks~\citep{chen2018fsrnet,kim2019progressive}, parsing maps~\citep{chen2021progressive}, and component heatmaps~\citep{yu2018face}) that provide structural guidance; (2) \textit{generative priors}~\citep{wang2021towards, chan2021glean, yang2021gan} derived from pre-trained models such as StyleGAN~\citep{karras2019style,karras2020analyzing}, which enable realistic detail reconstruction; (3) \textit{discrete codebook priors}~\citep{gu2022vqfr, zhou2022towards} improve restoration fidelity; and (4) \textit{diffusion priors}~\citep{wu2024one, lin2024diffbir, chen2024towards, yue2024difface, wang2023dr2} is built upon the denoising and noise-adding diffusion model.
 Diffusion models offer distinct advantages including robust generative capability, stable optimization, and superior control over output diversity, making them particularly effective for producing high-quality, visually pleasing face restorations.

 However, despite the advantages of diffusion priors, BFR remains fundamentally challenging.
-The task is inherently an ill-posed inverse problem where a single LQ input can correspond to multiple plausible HQ solutions, making it difficult to determine the optimal restoration.
-Current methods are constrained by their deterministic nature--they learn a fixed one-to-one mapping that produces a single output without considering alternative solutions.
+The task is an ill-posed inverse problem where a single LQ input can be corresponded to multiple plausible HQ solutions, making it difficult to determine the optimal restoration.
+Current methods are constrained by their deterministic nature.
+They learn a fixed one-to-one mapping that produces a single output without considering alternative solutions.
 This lack of exploration within the vast solution space prevents these methods from discovering potentially superior restorations, leading to suboptimal results~\citep{zhou2021vspsr}.